doantanphong-hcmus/doantanphong-hcmus/README.md

 ### Current quest 🧭

+- Learning Game Programming through C# and Unity Engine
 - Learning to turn mechanics, systems, and stories into meaningful player experiences
 - Carrying what I learned from AI, data, testing, and full-stack products into game development
-- Learning and praticing the way AI agent work and trying to build one
-- Looking for good problems, honest feedback, and people who enjoy building things with care
 - Researching for AI knowledge

 ### Things I've built